apatino16/javascriptNotes/jsObjects.md

 > Note: All setters need at least one parameter

 ### JavaScript factory functions
 - A JavaScript **function that returns an object** is known as a factory function.
 Factory functions often accept parameters in order to customize the returned object.
+It can be reused to make multiple object instances.

+### shorthand property name syntax for object creation
+- Property Value Shorthand
+- The shorthand property name syntax in JavaScript allows creating objects without explicitly specifying the property names (ie. explicitly declaring the value after the key).
+In this process, an object is created where the property names of that object match variables which already exist in that context.
+Shorthand property names populate an object with a key matching the identifier and a value matching the identifier’s value.
+- There are a few instances where the property’s key and value share the same name, you can remove the key : portion to destructure the object.

-### JavaScript getters and setters restricted
+### JavaScript destructuring assignment shorthand syntax
-- JavaScript object properties are not private or protected.
-Since JavaScript objects are passed by reference, there is no way to fully prevent incorrect interactions with object properties.
-- One way to implement more restricted interactions with object properties is to use getter and setter methods.
-- Typically, the internal value is stored as a property with an identifier that matches the getter and setter method names, but begins with an underscore (_).
+- Destructured Assignment
+- The JavaScript destructuring assignment is a shorthand syntax that allows object properties to be extracted into specific variable values.
+- It uses a pair of curly braces ({}) with property names on the left-hand side of an assignment to extract values from objects.
+The number of variables can be less than the total properties of an object.
+`const { propertyName } = obj;`

+### Built-in Object Methods
+`Object.keys( )`
+- The `Object.keys( )` returns an array whose elements are strings corresponding to the enumerable properties found directly upon object.
+The ordering of the properties is the same as that given by looping over the properties of the object manually.
+- Syntax `Object.keys(obj)`
+- Parameter: The object of which the enumerable's own properties are to be returned.
+- Return value: An array of strings that represent all the enumerable properties of the given object.

+'Object.entries( )`
+- `Object.entries( )` returns an **array** whose elements are arrays corresponding to the **enumerable string-keyed property [key, value] pairs** found directly upon object.
+The ordering of the properties is the same as that given by looping over the property values of the object manually.
+- Syntax: `Object.entries(obj)`
+- Parameter: The object whose own enumerable string-keyed property [key, value] pairs are to be returned.
+- Return Value: An array of the given object's own enumerable string-keyed property [key, value] pairs.

+'Object.assign( )`
+-
+- Syntax:
+- Parameter:
+- Return Value: